 RIAs are bound by a fiduciary duty to put the needs of the client above their own rather than the lower suitability standard that applies to taxable brokerage accounts.
 RIA fees have to be "reasonable," and the amount varies by firm.

 - Uniform Transfers to Minors Act: Accounts can be organized under the Uniform Transfers to Minors Act (UTMA) of a particular state.
 They allow an adult to buy a property and have it titled in their name for the benefit of a minor child until the child reaches a certain age as set forth in the UTMA.
 The maximum allowable age in most states is 21 years.
 The adult with the title of the property is known as the custodian and owes a fiduciary duty to the child.
-There are instances where parents received embezzlement convictions for using stocks they initially gave to their children to pay for their children's medical care.
+There are instances where parents received embezzlement convictions.
 If the child becomes an adult and "compels an accounting," you will need to produce proof of every cash flow and statement of that portfolio.
 Otherwise, you could be liable not only for the missing money but for the compounded value of the money had it been left alone in the portfolio.

 - Stockbrokers and Stock Trades: A stockbroker is an institution or individual that executes buy-or-sell orders on behalf of a customer.
 Stockbrokers settle trades and make sure that cash or security gets to the right party by a certain deadline against their client's custody account.
 There are many different types of stock trades that you can submit to your stockbroker (at least 12 different types), but you should be careful about becoming overly dependent on them.
 For example, a stop-loss trade will not always protect your portfolio.
 In addition, it is sometimes possible to buy stock without a broker through programs, such as dividend reinvestment plans or dividend reinvestment programs (DRIPs).